ItsStillRyan/Project-Andromeda-React/README.md

 ![logoREADME](/andromeda-orbital/READMEimages/logo.png)
-## A MERN stack with mongoDB project for Assignment 2
+## An E-commerce Website using mySQL database for Assignment 3
 ***

 ## **Context**